WICG/turtledove/FLEDGE.md

 All the logic of the on-device auctions will execute inside a collection of dedicated **_worklets_**.
 Each worklet is associated with a single domain, and runs code written by either a buyer or a seller.
 The code in the worklets cannot access or communicate with the publisher page or the network.
 The browser is responsible for creating those worklets, loading the relevant buyer or seller logic from the provided URLs, fetching real-time data from a trusted server, calling the appropriate functions with specified input, and passing on the output.
 We will publish a separate explainer on dedicated worklets.

 The on-device bidding flow includes a way that the worklets can use some data loaded from a **_trusted server_**.
-The browser is willing to ask this server questions which might reveal sensitive information, like the set of all interest groups it has joined.
+The server is allowed to ask the browser questions which might reveal sensitive information, like the set of all interest groups it has joined.
 This requires a server that performs no event-level logging and has no other side effects based on these requests.
 One can imagine a wide range of ways that a server might earn the trust of a browser, including both policy approaches (trusted third party, audited code, etc) and technical guarantees (secure multi-party computation, secure enclaves, etc).
 We expect a robust discussion in early 2021 on what sorts of server-trust models seem feasible to browsers and buyers, with the expectation that initially productionization speed is essential, but trust requirements may increase over time.

+### 0. All Players Will Have Equal Access to Data

+#### 0.1 Preventing Privacy Backdoors

+One of the biggest issue with protecting privacy in adtech has been 'privacy backdoors.'
+These come about when a measure meant to protect user's privacy merely restricts data for one particular adtech player type, or group of player types, while allowing others to access it.
+If 3 pieces of data exist on a webpage that are considered personal data for a user, and 3 companies exist that collect the data, blocking 2 companies from accessing 3 peices of data does functionally nothing for the user, as all 3 peices of data still leak and can be sold.

+Given that the browser itself contains uniquly identifying information, including the user's browser history for example, the browser itself needs new restrictions to protect user data.
+Otherwise personal data could escape via browser-initiatived server calls.
+As part of Fledge, every implementing browser must commit to a rigorous set of restrictions on what data it can send to a friendly or 3rd party server by its own initiative.
+These restrictions would require every browser-initiatied server call (i.e. a server call not initiatied by a code on a website) to be:
+1. Publicly Auditable
+2. The server must be a 'trusted server'
+3. The browser may not phone home with information that, for example, a publisher's website would not be able to know or phone home with, as this would allow for a 'Privacy backdoor' out of the sandbox.

+Some IP issues exist on all sides, for example adtech may not wish to reveal IP to the browsers, and browser servers (such as the mini rendering servers of Opera Mini) may not wish to reveal IP to adtech.
+Thes issues should be resolved in the Trusted Server paradigm.

+#### 0.2 Keeping Open Competition

+Fledge should allow all adtech players to compete evenly, openly, and transparently.
+To allow even asingle player

+At present an estimates list of players include:

+* The OS
+* The Browser
+* The Website/Publisher
+* Third Parties used but not trusted by the Website/Publisher (i.e. widgets)
+* Third Parties used and Trusted by the Website/Publisher (Privacy-Respecting Analytics Companies, Anti-Fraud, etc)
+* SSPs
+* DSPs
+* Other Downstream Partners of the above

+Fledge should draw a distinction between Trusted and Untrusted players as per the Trusted Server paradigm (discussed below).
+All Trusted Players should be able to access any data any other trusted player should be allwoed to access.
+Untrusted players must have restricted access to any data Fledge defines as resticted for the sake of privacy.

 ### 1. Browsers Record Interest Groups